 FEEA is the only non-profit organization devoted to education and emergency assistance for the civilian federal workforce.
 In its 35-year history, FEEA has helped federal employees and their families by awarding more than $10M in scholarship funds to more than 8,000 students, giving more than $8M in no-interest loans and grants, and developing a childcare subsidy program that fills a significant gap in federal benefits.

 FEEA inspires deep support among federal employees who know of its work and who report that its presence is both critical and comforting.
 But the organization has an opportunity to broaden its visibility both within the federal government and outside of it.
 As part of a planned succession process, the Board of Directors is seeking an Executive Director who can build on FEEA’s strengths and lead the organization to its next level.
 The new Executive Director will have the opportunity to revitalize resources and impact, ensuring FEEA maximizes its opportunities to support the federal workforce of the 21st century and by extension the nation that it serves.

-Chief Development Officer / JSSA
+Chief Development and External Affairs Officer / JSSA

 The Nonprofit Community Impact Award, the Best of Home Care Award, the AJFCA Leadership Award, the F. Michael Taff Award from the City of Rockville Human Rights Commission.